 - Foundation Phase: Integrated course work in basic sciences and organ systems

-- Application Phase: Integrated core clinical rotations that students can complete in one of three programs: Central, Asheville, and Charlotte
+- Application Phase: Integrated core clinical rotations that students can complete in one of four programs: Central, Asheville, Charlotte, and Wilmington.

 - Individualization Phase: Electives and research opportunities